COVID-19 Financial Assistance

 Yes, if you plan to return in Spring 2021 we will be able to reinstate your aid.
 Once you have completed the form with admissions to return they will be able to re-enroll you.
 Once you confirm you have re-enrolled, you will need to let us know by emailing firstname.lastname@example.org so we can re-offer your spring aid eligibility.
 Please be aware that you must be meeting SAP requirements in order to receive aid for Spring 2021.

 The Department of Education requires that students meet federal financial aid eligibility criteria.
-While international students are not eligible for funding through the CARES act, please complete this form to request assistance if you are experiencing hardship due to COVID-19 to see if we can help in any way.
+While international students are not eligible for funding through the CARES act, you were able to request assistance if you were experiencing hardship due to COVID-19 to see if we can help in any way.
+However, the deadline of February 16, 2021 has passed to request this assistance.

 The Department of Education requires that students meet federal financial aid eligibility criteria.
-While undocumented students are not eligible for funding through the CARES act, please complete this form to request assistance if you are experiencing hardship due to COVID-19 to see if we can help in any way.
+While undocumented students are not eligible for funding through the CARES act, you were able to request assistance if you were experiencing hardship due to COVID-19 to see if we can help in any way.
+However, the deadline of February 16, 2021 has passed to request this assistance.

 No. The funds are not intended for this purpose.
 However, the Office of Scholarships and Student Aid wants your aid to best reflect your current situation.
 Visit our website to learn if you should submit a Need Analysis Review Form.